 My little guy dressed up as a pilgrim last week for school and this week he is going to school dressed up as an Indian.
+(No, I’m not politically correct.
+We have Cherokee Indian in our immediate family line and so no, it does not offend me to hear the word “Indian” that we grew up saying!)
 Making an Indian headband is easy with construction paper and feathers, but making an Indian costume is a little bit trickier.
 BUT it doesn’t have to be expensive or even take a terribly long time!!
 I had my two year old help me make his costume.

 What You’ll Need: